wp-plugins/in-this-section/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-This release fixes an issue where the list would be incorrectly rendered for pages that are descendent of a menu item, but not included in the menu e.g posts.
+This release fixes an issue where the list would be incorrectly rendered for pages that are descendent of a menu item, but not included in the menu such as posts.
+Version 1.0.3 fixes a regression in 1.0.2.
 This upgrade is recommended for all users.